Borexino

-Borexino is a particle physics experiment to study low energy (sub-MeV) solar neutrinos.
-The detector is the world's most radio-pure liquid scintillator calorimeter.
-It is placed within a stainless steel sphere which holds the photomultiplier tubes (PMTs) used as signal detectors and is shielded by a water tank to protect it against external radiation and tag incoming cosmic muons that manage to penetrate the overburden of the mountain above.
+Borexino is a deep underground particle physics experiment to study low energy (sub-MeV) solar neutrinos.
+The detector is the world's most radio-pure liquid scintillator calorimeter and is protected by 3,800 meters of water-equivalent depth (a volume of overhead rock equivalent in shielding power to that depth of water).
+The scintillator is pseudocumene and PPO which is held in place by a thin nylon sphere.
+It is placed within a stainless steel sphere which holds the photomultiplier tubes (PMTs) used as signal detectors and is shielded by a water tank to protect it against external radiation.
+Outward pointing PMT's look for any outward facing light flashes to tag incoming cosmic muons that manage to penetrate the overburden of the mountain above.
+Neutrino energy can be determined through the number of photoelectrons measured in the PMT's.
+While the position can be determined by extrapolating the difference in arrival times of photons at PMT's throughout the chamber.